oroinc/documentation/user/concept-guides/content-management/web-catalog.rst

 Sellers can add new pages to existing catalogs or create all new catalogs.
 They may want to change out catalogs seasonally or create a catalog for a VIP promotion or sale and redirect particular customers to the promotional page.
 With restrictions, it is easy to ensure that only specific customers can access these personalized pages.

+.. admonition:: Business Tip

+    Are you looking for the |best eCommerce platform for B2B| organizations?
+Evaluate your options with our platform comparison chart.

 Web Catalog Elements
 --------------------